About Vaccinations

 0213 OSLO

-What vaccine have I been given and what preparation does it contain?
+What vaccine have I been given?

-The preparation of a vaccine is not shown on the vaccination card.
+The preparation of a vaccine is not shown on the vaccination record.
 Preparation is not mandatory in the registration to SYSVAK, and may therefore be incomplete.
 The purpose of SYSVAK is to show which diseases you are protected against.
 Preparation names may also vary from country to country.

 You can find information about the preparation when it has been registered by logging in to the Helsenorge service Health registries.
 Here you can find information about the type of vaccine and SYSVAK code or vaccine code, as well as the name or identifier of the health unit that has registered the vaccination.
 If the preparation and batch number have been registered from the person who gave the vaccine, this will be displayed here.